-Several medical treatments are available to help reduce acne scars.
-A dermatologist may recommend different procedures depending on a person’s skin type and the extent of the scarring.
+A dermatologist can recommend a suitable procedure or combination of therapies depending on a person’s skin type and the extent of the scarring.

 A dermatologist can recommend a type of peel that is suitable for a person’s skin type, acne severity, and scarring.

 Other chemical peels may be less effective.
 For instance,